Search element - Quick search bar

 Grandmother and baby

-• Offer the milk as soon as baby shows feeding cues rather than waiting until they are very hungry and crying.
+• Offer expressed milk as soon as your baby shows feeding cues, rather than waiting until they’re very upset.

-• Stroking the teat downwards on your baby’s mouth may encourage them to open their mouth and take the teat.
+• Stroking the teat downward on your baby’s lips may help them open their mouth.

 Try different feeding positions

 • Sometimes a position other than the cradle hold may be more successful.
 Baby may associate lying down with breastfeeding.
 You could try having baby sitting up, perhaps facing you.
-Some babies prefer to face outward on your lap.
+Some babies prefer to face outward on the caregiver's lap.

 • Gently rock your baby or walk around while feeding.